sveninja/cancer-studies-pipeline/README.md

 Case counts by primary site (not normalized to number of patients within each group) are returned as a bar graph.

 #### normalize_alc_hist function
-Returns a dataframe listing percentages of patients with alcohol history = 'yes' and alcohol history = 'no' normalized to number of patients within each group.
+Returns a data frame listing percentages of patients with alcohol history = 'yes' and alcohol history = 'no' normalized to number of patients within each group.

 #### plot_counts_prim_site_normalized function
-Percentages of case counts by primary site (normalized to number of patients within each group as dispalyed in the dataframe returned by the previous function) are returned as a bar graph.
+Percentages of case counts by primary site (normalized to number of patients within each group as displayed in the data frame returned by the previous function) are returned as a bar graph.